Policy and Procedure Development and Maintenance

-- For Educational Policies, the following additional step is required: The Proposal and Stakeholder Review Plan must include review by the Interfaculty Council.
+- For Educational Policies, the following additional step is required: The Interfaculty Council must be given the opportunity to review.
 The review timeline for the Interfaculty Council must be no more than 60 calendar days.

-- HOOP Policies with No Significant Changes: Proposed changes to HOOP policies that are not significant will be approved by the Policy Coordinator.
+- HOOP Policies with No Significant Changes: Proposed changes to HOOP policies that are not significant changes may be approved by the Policy Coordinator.
 The Policy Coordinator shall determine whether a proposed change meets the definition of significant change.

-- Maintenance: The Responsible Executive must review and recommend revisions to HOOP policies as necessary in accordance with a five-year review cycle using the applicable process in Section III.B.
+- Maintenance: The Responsible Executive or designee must review and recommend revisions to HOOP policies as necessary or not later than five years after the most recent update using the applicable process in Section III.B.

-C. Creation and Maintenance of School, Unit, Department, and Office Policies and Procedures: Policies and procedures adopted by individual schools, units, departments and offices of the university shall not conflict with the policies published in the HOOP.
+C. Creation and Maintenance of School, Unit, Department, and Office Policies and Procedures: Policies and procedures adopted by individual schools, units, departments and offices of the University shall not conflict with, and are subordinate to, the policies published in the HOOP.
 These policies and procedures must be reviewed and approved by the appropriate authorities within the school, unit, department or office and must be made readily accessible to those who are affected by them.
 These policies and procedures must be reviewed and revised regularly by the appropriate authorities.